Brookland Halt railway station: History

-Brookland was the first station on the Lydd Railway Company's New Romney branch line.
+Brookland was the first station on the Lydd Railway's New Romney branch line.
 It opened to traffic on 7 December 1881.
 The station was ½ mile from Brookland village, one of the larger settlements on Romney Marsh, and an area well known for games and wrestling as well as smuggling.
 It was located on the north side of the A259 Straight Lane which links the villages of Brenzett and Brookland; a small ground frame shed controlled the level crossing staffed by a resident signal-porter who also sold tickets.
 Brookland was once an impressive station boasting two platforms, with the main station building on the down side and a small wooden waiting shelter on the up side.
 A passing loop was also provided, but this was removed in 1921.

 As passenger traffic dwindled and freight became insignificant in the post-war period, the New Romney branch fell into decline and subsequently figured in the Beeching Report along with the Ashford to Hastings line.
 Although the closure was protested against, passenger services ceased on 6 March 1967, with the section between Romney Junction and New Romney closing entirely.
 The line was retained for goods traffic to Dungeness Power Station.